McPhersonTrk/Hookers-and-Blow-A-Case-Study-of-Holiday-Cheer/README.md

 # Questions:

-  1--what day of the week has thr e highest rates of activity.
+  1-- What day of the week has thr e highest rates of activity?

-  2-- which part of the city has the highest probability of finding a good time.
+  2-- Which part of the city has the highest probability of finding a good time?

-  3-- what is the best time to find cheerful activities.
+  3-- What is the best time to find cheerful activities?

-  4-- good times or bad, cheer is readily available, but when is it more available.
+  4-- Good times or bad, cheer is readily available, but when is it more available?

-  5-- how much does it cost to be in the spirit?
+  5-- How much does it cost to be in the spirit?

+  6-- New or used market, which age category is the most cheerful?